yanyinzhao/WeightedTerrainCode/README.md

 - algorithm Roug (baseline)
 - algorithm Roug-Ref (our algorithm)

+For algorithm EdgSeq, it does not have error bound.
 For algorithm LogSP and Roug, they have distance errors larger than (1+epsilon).
 In order to compare them with algorithm Roug-Ref, given epsilon, we first calculate a path with distance d.
-Then, for algorithm LogSP and Roug, we finetune their input error to make their calculated path also with distance d, and measure their performance.
+Then, for algorithm EdgSeq, LogSP and Roug, we finetune their input to make their calculated path also with distance d, and measure their performance.

 Make sure there is a folder called "input/" and a folder called "output/" under the working directory.
 They will be used for storing the input/output files.